 Over to you

-We hope you enjoyed listening to our AmpKit made picks this week, but as always, we want to hear from you too whatever iOS app you use.
-If you have your own iOS created sounds (preferably with the iPad, but not essential) here's how you can get them to us:
+As we always say in these posts, we want to hear from you too.
+So, if you have your own iOS created sounds (preferably with the iPad, but we won't hold you to that) here's how you can get them to us:

 - Join our iPad Creative SoundCloud group then click on the 'Share a Track' button on the group page